 Speech Therapists help children with communication disorders.
-Communication disorders can include, but are not limited to: apraxia, articulation disorders, language-based learning disabilities, language processing disorders, speech and language delays in young children,stuttering and/or voice disorders.
+Communication disorders can include, but are not limited to: apraxia, articulation disorders, autism spectrum disorders, language-based learning disabilities, language processing disorders, speech and language delays in young children.